 OFF THE SNOW

-Ford is into skateboarding, rock climbing, drawing, snapping photos and mountain biking.
-Also a big fan of filming and editing, he and teammate Nolan Kasper create short video edits from the road all season and post them on Ford's blog.
+Ford is into skateboarding, rock climbing, drawing, snapping photos and mountain biking...and he does a lot of these activities with girlfriend and teammate Laurenne Ross.
+Also a big fan of filming and editing, he and former teammate Nolan Kasper would create short video edits from the road all season and post them on Ford's blog.
 Ford is a student at Dartmouth and probably the Pacific Northwest’s biggest WuTang fan.

 - Mt.
 Bachelor Ski Education Foundation